 Einova 63W Universal Power Bank

-This is the 63-watt Einova (by Eggtronic) Laptop Power Bank, a battery backup that’s nearly seven inches by four inches and a little over half an inch thick.
+This is the 63-watt Einova (by Eggtronic) Laptop Power Bank the company sent for me to review.
+It’s a battery backup that’s nearly seven inches by four inches and a little over half an inch thick.
 That makes it a little larger than your typical battery pack, but it’s still very portable (and TSA-approved for carry-on).

 On the outside, the front and back are lined with water-repellant canvas and you’ll find three charging ports on one end.
 There’s also a charge-level LCD display that tells you how much is left in the tank.